Which Of The Statements About Archaeologists Is True? These Facts Will Change Everything!

 Now that we’ve covered what archaeologists actually do, let’s address the myths that still persist.

 One of the biggest misconceptions is that archaeology is all about treasure hunting.
-Sure, some archaeologists do uncover valuable artifacts, but their primary goal isn’t wealth—it’s knowledge.
+Now, sure, some archaeologists do uncover valuable artifacts, but their primary goal isn’t wealth—it’s knowledge.
 They’re not out there looking for gold; they’re trying to understand how people lived, what they believed, and how they interacted with their environment.

 The Tools of the Trade: More Than Just a Trowel